an image of the Gates Center atrium, with 7 people interacting with a large wall of touchscreen monitors next to a large sign that reads

 Second Choice Major

 Despite substantial growth in capacity, there continue to be far more applicants who meet all of the admissions criteria than the Allen School can accommodate.
 Applicants are encouraged to choose a second choice major on campus if there is another field (besides Computer Science or Computer Engineering) that they would consider studying; there is no penalty for selecting a second choice major.
-Allen School applicants cannot be considered for direct admission twice so they should not list an Allen School major as their second choice.
-As a reminder, students who list another major as their first choice and an Allen School major as their second choice will not be considered for direct admission into the Allen School.
+Allen School applicants cannot be considered for direct admission twice so we recommend choosing a major outside of the Allen School as a second choice.
+There are many other majors at the UW that involve computing!
+As a reminder, students who list another major as their first choice and an Allen School major as their second choice will not be considered for DTM admission into the Allen School.

 A modern looking wood paneled lecture hall with two projector screens lowered across the whiteboard, with a person behind the lectern pointing to the right screen.
 In the audience students take notes on laptops and notebooks.